Medical and health care for uninsured.

 American Cancer Society (ACS) - This is a nationwide organization with local “chapters” in every state.
 It provides resources, including counseling for patients, printed material, and other information on affordable health care options and lodging if you require treatment far from home.
 In addition, some of the regional ACS offices may offer very limited amounts of financial assistance.
 This will mostly be reimbursement for bills and expenses related to cancer treatment including medical supplies, transportation, and prescription.
 Call 1-800-227-2345.

 American Dental Association - If you do not have dental insurance, or can’t afford the bill, then this association has a listing of accredited dental schools.
-Children and adults may be able to receive free or discounted cleaning and dental services.
+Children and adults may be able to receive free or discounted cleaning as well as dental services.
 312-440-2500.

 Angel Flight - The national organization arranges for free air transportation in response to healthcare and other human needs.
 This is a volunteer, non-profit driven organization that seeks to enable patients to receive treatment that might not otherwise be accessible to them because of physical or geographic limitations.
-888-426-2643
+Toll free number is 888-426-2643

 Aubrey Rose Foundation - This organization helps children who have a life life-threatening medical condition.
 The foundation will try to provide cash grants to pay for medical bills as a result of treatment.
 The grants are offered nationwide.
 513-265-5801